yfnecz/Contact-Wa-Leg/README.md

 ## Docker

-To build and run with Docker:
+To build and run with Docker (don't forget to put keys into your local apikeys/ folder):

 You can just pull the image from GitHub Packages: